Sagarejo shooting: Reactions

-Several Georgian politicians expressed condolences to the families and relatives of the shooting victims.
+Several Georgian politicians expressed condolences to the families and friends of the victims of the shooting.
 Irakli Garibashvili, the prime minister of Georgia, stated: "I am deeply saddened by the tragedy in Sagarejo that claimed the lives of one police officer and four civilians.
 My sincere condolences go out to the family members, relatives, the colleagues of the hero police officer and the entire Ministry of Internal Affairs.
 I wish the wounded a speedy recovery."

 Salome Zourabichvili, the president of Georgia, mourned the loss of a police officer "performing his professional duties".
-Likewise, Irakli Kobakhidze, chairman of the Georgian Dream party, honored the "courageously deceased police officer".
+Likewise, Irakli Kobakhidze, the chairman of the Georgian Dream party, honored "the courageously deceased police officer".

-Shalva Papuashvili, the speaker of the Parliament of Georgia, stated that the shooting killed "innocent people and a hero police officer that is hard to conceive", while Kakha Kaladze, the mayor of Tbilisi, stated that he was "struck by the tragedy".
+Shalva Papuashvili, the speaker of the Parliament of Georgia, stated that the shooting killed "innocent people and a hero police officer that is hard to conceive", while Kakha Kaladze, the mayor of Tbilisi, added that he was "struck by the tragedy".

-In response to the shooting, the U.S. Embassy wrote: "The U.S. Embassy mourns the tragic deaths in the recent shooting that took place in Sagarejo.
+In response to the shooting, the United States Embassy in Georgia wrote: "The U.S. Embassy mourns the tragic deaths in the recent shooting that took place in Sagarejo.
 On behalf of the government and people of the United States, we express our deepest condolences to the families and loved ones of the victims and pray for the speedy recovery of those injured."